anil-adepu/OpticDisc-Segmentation-with-Mathematical-Morphology/README.md

 **Main files:**

-1. 'starter.py': The disc detection code for whole funuds image.
+1. 'starter.py': The disc detection code for the ROI fundus image.
-2. 'functions.py': The M-Net training code.
+2. 'functions.py': callable function container

 ----------------
 **Link to the paper:**